 It is important to note that no money needs to be paid and that guests will pay the hotel in the usual way.

 This is particularly useful if your wedding is in a popular season or location.
 By block reserving you are giving your guests the best chance to get a good deal, sort transportation together and have time to book.

 This will enable you to feel less like a travel agent and more like a bride-to-be.

-To block reserve a particular hotel, it is recommended to call the specific hotel directly or ask at head office to be directed as such.
+To block reserve a particular hotel, it is recommended to call the specific hotel directly or ask at the head office to be directed as such.

 When calling, state that you are looking to reserve rooms for an upcoming wedding and you will normally be transferred to a dedicated member of staff.

-At this point, you simply need to provide the date, number of nights, approximate guest numbers, names of bride and groom.
+At this point, you merely need to provide the date, number of nights, approximate guest numbers, names of bride and groom.
 Following the call expect to receive a confirmation email with booking instructions for your guests.

 Make sure to respond and confirm the agreement.
 It is crucial to add this text to the wedding invite to save confusion.